 Stefania Albanesi.
 "Intertemporal Distortions in the Second Best," with Roc Armenter.
 Review of Economic Studies 79, no. 4 (2012).

 "Maternal Health and the Baby Boom," with Claudia Olivetti.
-Ouantitative Economics, forthcoming.
+Quantitative Economics 5, no. 2 (2014).

 Marco Del Negro.
-"Monetary Policy Analysis with Potentially Misspecified Models," with Frank Schorfheide.
-American Economic Review 99, no. 4 (2009).
+"Inflation in the Great Recession and New Keynesian Models," with Marc Giannoni and Frank Schorfheide.
+American Economic Journal: Macro, forthcoming.